 The Tangie strain is one of the auto-flowering strains of marijuana that grows to a medium 50 inches and therefore still suitable for indoor growth.

-Whether you are growing your Tangie weed from seeds or cuttings, you will need lots of sunlight to reach full potency of the crop.
-For indoor growing, you might need to master the screen of green growing techniques to maximize the surface of the plant that gets some insolation or indoor lighting.
+Whether you are growing your Tangie weed from seeds or cuttings, you will need lots of sunlight to reach the crop’s full potency.
+For indoor growing, you might need to master the screen of green growing techniques to maximize the plant’s surface that gets some insolation or indoor lighting.
 With lots of light, your crop will be much healthier and reaching its full potential.

-The Tangie strain will give some rather stimulating effects since it comes from the Sativa side of the family with n element of Indica.
-It is therefore suited for use among patients with ADD, ADHD, Nausea, and lack of appetite conditions and occasionally it is administered for pain and chronic stress.
+The Tangie strain will give some rather stimulating effects since it comes from the family’s Sativa side with an element of Indica.
+Therefore, it is suited for use among patients with ADD, ADHD, Nausea, and lack of appetite conditions, and occasionally it is administered for pain and chronic stress.

 Medical review of the tangie strain